lukasturcani/stk/docs/source/basic_examples.rst

 The ``restored`` molecule is only a :class:`.Molecule` instance and not a :class:`.BuildingBlock` instance, which means that it lacks functional groups.
-You restore your functional groups however
+You can restore your functional groups however

 .. code-block:: python